seumasmorrison/pywafo/pywafo/src/wafo/doc/tutorial_scripts/WAFO Chapter 2.md

 examples:

 Example 1 is devoted to estimation of different parameters in the model.
-Example 2 deals with spectral densities and
+Example 2 deals with spectral densities.
 Example 3 presents the use of WAFO to simulate samples of a Gaussian process.

 Some of the commands are edited for fast computation.